 - Currently (June 2016) we have nearly 100 school/program entries in all age groups, and this will grow rapidly.
 We have achieved substantially comprehensive inclusion of schools and programs serving USA special needs pre-teens whose parents are choosing the venue (as opposed to public agencies).

 - Discussion: Share thoughts and opinions with other members.
-Currently this is limited to Comment section on pages in new members' format (including pages like this that are open to the public -- See Rules).
+Currently this is limited to Comment section on pages in New Format (including pages like this that are open to the public -- See Rules).
 Back to Top

-- Obtain Limited services from FamilyLight -- All users may ask questions and get an answer.
+- Ask Questions -- All users may ask questions and get an answer.
 See "Ask a FamilyLight a Question."
 Our procedures have changed (November 1, 2017).
 Please do as requested in this link.
 To keep your question anonymous, please follow instructions on that page.
 Back to Top

-- We will also do a thorough records review and give you and give suggestions on using that information in your planning process.
+- We will also do a thorough records review and give you suggestions on using that information in your planning process.
 This is a fee based service.
 Click here for Records Review information.
 Back to Top